MiniaczQ/gartic-on-demand/FLOW.md

 User cannot play the exact same round twice, but if necessary, they can participate in a round they were in previously.

-1. Try find round N where user did not participate nor previously participate.
+1. Try find first complete round N without currently approved attempt, ordered by least previous approved attempts, then by random.
-2. If failed, try find round N where user did not participate, but could have previously participated.
-3. If failed, no further rounds available.
+2. If failed, no further rounds available.

 ## Complete round

+1. Set attempt as accepted.
+2.1.
+Clone round, update date, incremet round, set multiplex from round logic 2.2.
+Attach previous submissions.
+2.3.
+Create new previous submission, attach it.